John J. Lenzini Jr.: Aloma's Ruler

+Move to New York

-In 1984, John Lenzini Jr. moved his training operation to New York where he was the trainer for Brian J. Hurst and partners good runner, Eternal Prince.
+In 1984, John Lenzini Jr. moved his training operation to New York where he was the trainer for Brian J. Hurst and Eternal Prince.
 The colt won the 1985 Gotham Stakes and Wood Memorial Stakes and was third in the Preakness Stakes.
+Lenzini was based at Aqueduct Racetrack.
+In New York, Cleveland Johnson worked as Lenzini's assistant trainer.
+Johnson would be the last African-American trainer in New York at the time.

-John Lenzini Jr. died at age forty-nine on November 13, 1996, at his home at Woodbury, Long Island, New York.
+On November 13, 1996, John Lenzini Jr. died unexpectedly at age forty-nine at his home at Woodbury, Long Island, New York.
+He was found by his girlfriend, jockey Diane Nelson when she couldn't find him after going to ride his horses.
+He saddled his last two runners only four days previously.